juganta/Front-End-Gaming-Application/README.md

 # Front-End-Gaming-Application
 Develop a web game front end application which would let the users help list and browse games developed for different platforms conveniently.

-# How to run the project online
-Open the online demo [here](https://manishbisht.github.io/Games-Arena)

 ## Features